NicoJuicy/LearnML/checklist/ai_checklist.md

 7. Verify impact when the logistic classification prediction is incorrect.

-8. Ensure project costs include the cost of managing corresponding data pipelines.
+8. Ensure project costs include the cost of managing the corresponding data pipelines.

 ## Dataset Selection Checklist